Iowa Sports Betting – Bet On Sports Legally In IA

 Are mobile sports betting apps legal in Iowa?

-Iowa has authorized state-licensed mobile sports betting, though it has not launched yet.
+Yes, Iowa launched their mobile state-regulated betting service alongside their domestic sportsbooks in August 2019.
 In addition, residents can legally bet on their smartphone or tablet through the mobile sportsbook apps offered by the online casinos you see listed on this page.
 Each of them features a website that is optimized for mobile use, bringing all the features from their desktop sportsbook to your fingertips.

 What teams can I bet on in Iowa?

 The only team restriction being imposed by Iowa prevents college team, player and game prop bets.
-All other types of bets for college teams is allowed.
-Our recommended online sportsbooks do not have any team restrictions of any kind and allow bets on professional, amateur, and college teams and leagues for domestic and International sports.
+All other types of bets for college teams are allowed.
+Our recommended online sportsbooks do not have any team restrictions of any kind and allow bets on professional, amateur, and college teams and leagues for domestic and international sports.

 Are there any local sportsbooks in Iowa?